-(b) Federal agencies should follow their own procedures for complying with the requirements of the ESA.
-If pre-construction notification is required for the proposed activity, the Federal permittee must provide the district engineer with the appropriate documentation to demonstrate compliance with those requirements.
-The district engineer will verify that the appropriate documentation has been submitted.
+- er in time, but still are reasonably certain to occur.
+Federal agencies should follow their own procedures for complying with the requirements of the ESA.
+If pre-construction notification is required for the proposed activity, the Federal permittee must provide the district engineer will verify that the appropriate documentation has been submitted.
 If the appropriate documentation has not been submitted, additional ESA section 7 consultation may be necessary for the activity and the respective federal agency would be responsible for fulfilling its obligation under section 7 of the ESA.

-(c) Non-federal permittees must submit a pre-construction notification to the district engineer if any listed species or designated critical habitat might be affected or is in the vicinity of the activity, or if the activity is located in designated critical habitat, and shall not begin work on the activity until notified by the district engineer that the requirements of the ESA have been satisfied and that the activity is authorized.
-For activities that might affect Federally-listed endangered or threatened species or designated critical habitat, the pre-construction must include the name(s) of the endangered or threatened species that might be affected by the proposed activity or that utilize the designated critical habitat that might be affected by the proposed activity.
-The district engineer will determine whether the proposed activity 'may affect' or will have 'no effect' to listed species and designated critical habitat that might be affected or is in the vicinity of the activity, and has so notified the Corps, the applicant shall not begin work until the Corps has provided notification that the proposed activity will have 'no eff

-- not heard back from the Corps within 45 days, the applicant must still wait for notification from the Corps.
+Non-federal permittees must submit a pre-construction notification to the district engineer if any listed species or designated critical habitat might be affected or is in the vicinity of the activity, or if the activity is located in designated critical habitat, and shall not begin work on the activity until notified by the district engineer that the requirements of the ESA have been satisfied and that the activity is authorized.
+For activities that might affect Federally-listed endangered or threatened species or designated critical habitat, the pre-construction notification must include the name(s) of the endangered or threatened species that might be affected by the proposed activity or that utilize the designated critical habitat that might be affected by the proposed activity.
+The district engineer will determine whether the proposed activity 'may affect'' or will have 'no effect'' to listed species or critical habitat that might be affected or is in the vicinity of the activity, and has so notified the Corps' the applicant shall not begin work until the Corp has provided notification that the proposed activity will have 'no effect'' on listed species or critical habitat, or until ESA section 10 zensultation has been completed.
+If the non-federal applicant has not heard back from the Corps within 45 days, the applicant must still wait for notification from the Corps.
+As a result of formal or informa - (d)